rolfjunior/Raspberry-Pi-Door-Lock/README.md

 9.Scan the RFID key fobs and Edit the key data in card_data.json, Whenever you scan a new key Fob it will print some card data such as
 [82,101,194,16,220] copy that from the output screen and update the card_data.json dictionary value or add a new value as you see fit.

-10.Edit crontab
+10.Edit crontab.
+This is to start up the lock program during raspberry boot

 	10.1 - crontab -e

-	10.2 - add the line at the end of the file	@reboot /bin/sh /home/pi/start_lock.sh
+	10.2 - add the line at the end of the file without #    	@reboot /bin/sh /home/pi/start_lock.sh

 11.Install Blynk, follow instructions from this link: http://help.blynk.cc/how-to-connect-different-hardware-with-blynk/raspberry-pi/how-to-install-nodejs-library-on-linux